thycotic/privman-docs/install/agents/index.md

 ## Agent Encryption

-The Agent traffic is encrypted with a 2048-bit SSL key.
+The agent traffic is secured via SSL/TLS.

 <!-- Post 10.7.1 release create a general agent section in the TOC to cover more general information and conceptual write-up.
 Remove this heading here and create more contents in that new agent section. -->